Adyen/adyen-ios/README.md

 You can add all modules or select individual modules to add to your integration.
 The `AdyenWeChatPay` module needs to be explicitly added to support WeChat Pay.
+The `AdyenTwint` module needs to be explicitly added to support Twint native flow.
 The `AdyenSwiftUI` module needs to be explicitly added to use the SwiftUI specific helpers.

 * `AdyenDropIn`: all modules except `AdyenWeChatPay`.